dwilliams304/project-mp-roguelike/Assets/_Scripts/Entities/Entities_HowTo.md

 # Entities

 Entities are classified as:
-- Any thing that can have some sort of interacts (a.k.a), non-static objects
+- Any thing that can have some sort of interaction/be interacted with (a.k.a), non-static objects

 ## Entity Types